ANAMU (Petiveria alliacea)

 Grow in pots on concrete deck and remove flowers to prevent seeds from spreading.

-Two Anamu Plants - Guinea Hen Weed - Medicinal Plant - Free Shipping
+Two Anamu Plants - Guinea Hen Weed - Medicinal Plant - Shipping Included!

 Please don't order if you are experiencing temperatures below 50 degrees Fahrenheit.
 Not responsible for cold weather damage.

 We offer quality, exotic fruit tree starter plants.
 We use only OMRI approved organic pesticides.
 Have a look at our offers and buy with confidence.
 See our reviews on our website.
 We work hard to bring you the finest plants and earn 5 stars.

 ITEM DESCRIPTION: Plant is in a 3" x 8" deep container.
 The average planted height from soil level is 6-9 inches in most cases.
 Please confirm by looking at the tape measure next to the plant.
 Sometimes they are smaller.
 Plants are available now and ship out Tuesdays and Wednesdays.